VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-reporting-system.md

 ---
 ## Introduction

 Reporting Module works directly with Sql server reporting service (SSRS) reports files (RDL format - <a href="http://technet.microsoft.com/en-us/library/ms155062.aspx" rel="nofollow">http://technet.microsoft.com/en-us/library/ms155062.aspx</a>).
 That means reports can be created with SSRS Reports Builder and uploaded directly to VC manager.
 However it is not using SSRS for generating reports data.
-VC manager (application works on client) does not access database directly, but usesВ VC services which are responsible for preparing datasets defined in report.
+VC manager (application works on client) does not access database directly, but uses VC services which are responsible for preparing datasets defined in report.

 ## Creating report file